julsraemy/prezi/md/intro-open-data-2024.md

 # Linked Art

-**Linked Art is a community collaborating to define a metadata application profile (the model) for describing cultural heritage, and the technical means for conveniently interacting with it (the API).**
+Linked Art is a community and a CIDOC (_ICOM International Committee for Documentation_) Working Group collaborating to define a metadata application profile for describing cultural heritage, and the technical means for conveniently interacting with it (the API).

 https://linked.art